JDonnellyCodeInstitute/weather/README.md

 ## Credits

-  - I did the following walkthrough on youtube as the initial guidance for the project and built on it https://www.youtube.com/watch?v=MIYQR-Ybrn4.
+  - I did the following walkthrough on YouTube as the initial guidance for the project and built on it https://www.youtube.com/watch?v=MIYQR-Ybrn4.
-  - The explanation for deployment was taken from code institute's Love Running tutorial.
+  - The explanation for deployment was taken from Code Institute's Love Running tutorial.
   - For design planning, I used the app Balsamiq Wireframes.
   - For guidance on using geolocation API I went to [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API).
-  - Guidance on proper use of forEach loops was taken from [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach) also.
+  - Guidance on the proper use of forEach loops was taken from [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach) also.

 ### Content
   - Fonts taken from [Google Fonts](https://fonts.google.com/)